Skip to content

 The most simple form of specifying an image allowed to update would be the following:

-The above example would specify to update the image nginx to it's most recent version found in the container registry, without taking any version constraints into consideration.
+The above example would specify to update the image nginx to its most recent version found in the container registry, without taking any version constraints into consideration.

 This is most likely not what you want, because you could pull in some breaking changes when nginx releases a new major version and the image gets updated.
 So you can give a version constraint along with the image specification: